civican/legisinfo/44-1/bills/C-59/bill_text.md

   **(2)** Paragraph (a) of the description of E in subsection 122.8(4) of the Act is replaced by the following:

-    **1.2**, if there is a census metropolitan area, as determined in the **relevant** census, in the relevant province and the individual does not reside in a census metropolitan area at the beginning of the specified month, and
+    1.2, if there is a census metropolitan area, as determined in the relevant census, in the relevant province and the individual does not reside in a census metropolitan area at the beginning of the specified month, and

   **(3)** Subsections (1) and (2) apply to the 2023 and subsequent taxation years.